developer-zebra/developer-zebra-site/src/enterprise-keyboard/1-8/guide/settings/index.md

 -----

-#### Personal dictionary
+#### Personal Dictionary
-The Personal dictionary can be used to store terms specific to a particular industry to help improve the speed and accuracy of keyboard input.
+The Personal Dictionary can be used to store industry-specific terms and their abbreviations to help improve the speed and accuracy of keyboard input.
 For example, if configured for a medical device, the acronym "gerd" could be added as a shortcut and replaced with "gastroesophageal reflux disease" whenever it was typed.

 <img alt="" style="height:350px" src="pref_text_1.png"/>
 <br>

 <b>Notes</b>:

-* Terms must be added to the Personal dictionary one at a time.
+* Terms can be added to the Personal Dictionary one at a time or in bulk.
-* There is no set limit on the length of terms and phrases that can be entered into the Personal dictionary.
+* There is no set limit on the length of terms and phrases that can be entered into the Personal Dictionary.
 * When displayed, longer terms and phrases might be injected with an ellipsis (...) in the correction bar.
 * Spelling corrections do not appear with all field types.
-* For mass deployment, the Personal dictionary must be populated beforehand using Zebra's [StageNow](../../../../) tool.
+* For mass deployment, the Personal Dictionary must be populated beforehand using Zebra's [StageNow](../../../../) tool.

-#####Add a term to the Personal dictionary:
+#####Add a term to the Personal Dictionary:

 &#49;. <b>Tap "Personal dictionary"</b> in the Text correction Preference panel:
 <img alt="" style="height:350px" src="personal_dic.png"/>
 <br>

 &#50;. <b>Tap the language</b> with which to associate the personal term(s).
-Select "For all languages" to display Personal dictionary terms with every language pack:
+Select "For all languages" to display Personal Dictionary terms with every language pack:
 <img alt="" style="height:350px" src="pref_dic.png"/>
 <br>